NoahatYu/summerCodes/automatedDailyReport -v2.0/README.md

-This is the automated daily manual reports for 7 platforms this version has screenshots/pictures and logging
+This is the automated daily manual reports for 8 platforms this version has screenshots/pictures and logging by Noah Potash